NithanZa/CPU-Conquest/README.md

 # CPU-Conquest
-# CPU Conquest ## A game made in unity for revision of the FDE cycle WIP
+## A game made in unity for revision of the FDE cycle
+WIP